 Fortunately, Omeka can be extended in two powerful ways.
 First, because it is open-source, a programmer can change the software to suit the needs of his or her organization.
 Second, and a better approach than changing the Omeka software itself, is that programmers can create what are known as “plugins” to extend the capabilities of Omeka.
 In contrast, proprietary “closed-source” software cannot be modified or extended by those who purchase it.

-Before moving on to the discussion of Omeka themes and plugins, note that the Digital Archive uses what is now known as Omeka Classic, a term coined by Omeka to distinguish the original Omeka software from a new product called Omeka S which is under development and available as beta software.
-Omeka S addresses some of the shortcomings of Omeka Classic, but still does not provide the capabilities needed for the Digital Archive.
-We will continue to monitor progress of Omeka S development to see if it becomes a better base platform for the Digital Archive.
+Before moving on to the discussion of Omeka themes and plugins, note that the Digital Archive uses what is now known as Omeka Classic, a term coined by Omeka to distinguish the original Omeka software from a different product called Omeka S. Omeka S addresses some of the shortcomings of Omeka Classic, but still does not provide the capabilities needed for the Digital Archive.
+Omeka Classic has proven to be a solid platform and therefore remains as the foundation of the Digital Archive.